matthewpratt13/solidity-course-intro-resources/foundry/solidity_scripting.md

 Using Solidity to write contract deployment scripts is more intuitive and expansive than only using `forge create`.

 Solidity scripts in Foundry are like TypeScript code with Hardhat.
 Foundry's fast EVM back end allows us to use Solidity to perform dry runs.

 Here's how to get started:

-## Install Foundry (from Terminal)
+## Install Foundry (from the command line)

 -   download `foundryup`: